bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Hey Smearchuckle - I hear things are bad today?"

 The room reminded him somehow of his own workshop's backroom, except Adrex had files, hammers, and anvils, while Smearchuckle had labeled bottles with powder, mortars, weights, and parchments lying around.

+Victoria's sister sat with a mortar and a pestle, grinding something to powder, as she looked towards Adrex and Victoria.
+She had a serious expression which shifted more towards a smile, as she his face peaking through the door.

+"Well, if it isn't our favorite tinker".
+She sat up a bit, as she brushed her hair with one end of the pestle.
+"Yes, the customer couldn't see enough fireworks, so I'm trying to give him a really good blast.
+But I'm facing a bit of an issue with the weight-to-nozzle ratio, so the rocket won't take off at this state."

 He had let himself out without real words - just a mumble, some nodding, and the piece of paper he had written the formula on.